BytingBitz/pyscrapify/readme.md

 This project was inspired and to an extent guided by the work of tim-sauchuk on a now broken Indeed.com scrape tool.
 Link: https://github.com/tim-sauchuk/Indeed-Company-Review-Scraper

-Additionally, McJeffr provided very valuable feedback that helped in guiding this project.
+Additionally, McJeffr provided very valuable feedback that greatly helped in guiding this project.
 Link: https://github.com/McJeffr

 ***